Aftermath: 36 - Chimes at Midnight (2015)

 “Don’t question it,” she replies, like the chimes at midnight.

-He presses his hands down into his pockets and smiles back at her.
+He smiles at her.
 Not a derisive flash of teeth, not a grin of one-upsmanship, but something real and uncertain, like he thinks she’s already divined a secret he hasn’t yet told her.
-And that, right there, has got to be the thing that Gottlieb loves.
+And that, right there, has got to be the thing Gottlieb loves.
 The apple in the Apple Turnover of Self.
 Maybe.
 Maybe not.
 She shouldn’t jump to conclusions.
 She’s known him, what?
 A month?
 That’s nothing.

 She drives.

-She drives through always dark streets, and, question after question, she pulls the story out of him in the Alaskan dark, how his mom the famous opera singer had met his dad the gifted sound engineer when their tours collided in Cabo San Lucas, how they’d corresponded for years, how they’d met again and again in different cities on different continents, how they had each been married to other people, how they had given him up, how he’d been raised by his father’s brother until he was eight.
-How he’d fit so poorly with German public education in ways that she recognized from her own life.
-How his mother had carved an unconventional and flashy path for him through the heart of American academia until he was old enough to carve it himself.
+She drives through winter-dark streets, and, question after question, she pulls his story from him in the early Alaskan night: how his mom the famous opera singer had met his dad the gifted sound engineer when their tours collided in Cabo San Lucas, how they’d corresponded for years, how they’d met again and again in different cities on different continents, how they’d each been married to other people, how they’d given him up, how he’d been raised by his father’s brother until he was eight.
+How he’d fit so poorly with German public education in ways she recognizes from her own life.
+How his mother had carved him an unconventional and flashy path the heart of American academia until he was old enough to carve it himself.
 How he’d never had a peer group until he’d taught himself guitar and started a band at fifteen.
 How they’d played casually for years before recording Superconduction.
 How it had been a hobby, how amateur CDs handed out at open mic nights had turned into a semi-professional recording and a scant and poorly maintained internet presence.
 How the bassist of the band had died in San Francisco from exposure to Kaiju Blue.
 How none of the songs on the final EP had ever been played live.

 “In Alaska?”
 Geiszler asks, like he’s struggling to converse with her the way other people learn a foreign language.
 “No.”

 She wants to punch him in the face and give him a hug at the same time.
-She probably should not have told him that no one cares about him.
+She probably shouldn’t have told him no one cares about him.
 It’s definitely not true.
 Dr. Gottlieb seems to think about him 24/7/365.
-Lightcap can see why he would, especially if he knows about Geiszler’s band, which, he obviously does; how could he not?
+Lightcap can see why he would, especially if he knows about Geiszler’s band, which he obviously does; how could he not?
 He hates Geiszler’s guitar way too much not to know about his band.
-She could have found out who Geiszler was, in a Supercos sense, if she had just asked Gottlieb, but she never had, because the only things that Gottlieb seems to listen to are Baroque Era fugues.
+She could have found out who Geiszler was, in a Supercos sense, if she had just asked Gottlieb, but she never had, because the only things that Gottlieb listens to are Baroque Era fugues.

 Life is so insane.
 Monsters come out of the sea, and all along it’s been Gottlieb who’s known about the Supercos guy.